-When you're using a game as painting inspiration it's important that game gets out of your way.
+When you're using a game as painting inspiration, the game must get out of your way.
 Most games are built to tell a story or deliver a challenge to the player.
-We may not want to partake in any of that.
-The easier it is to opt out, the better.
-Usually these games will label themselves as open-world, sandbox, or exploration games.
+We may not want to participate in any of that.
+The easier it is to opt-out, the better.
+Usually, these games will label themselves as open-world, sandbox, or exploration games.
 Not all games with those labels work out.

 The first game that came to mind when I started was Skyrim.
 From what I remembered of it, it seemed perfect.
 It gives you the freedom to roam a sort of alpine Bob-Ross-esque setting.
-And for the most part that guess panned out to be true.
-It wasn't perfect though.
-I've tried a handful of games now and learned a few things about what makes a game good for plein air painting.
+And for the most part, that guess panned out to be true.
+It wasn't perfect, though.
+I've tried a handful of games now and learned a few things about what makes a game suitable for plein air painting.